Office Phone: (416) 585-4460

 Julia is Assistant Professor, Teaching Stream and Coordinator of the Education & Society Program.
 She also coordinates the Vic One Education Stream program.
 She completed a BA (honours) in sociology and criminology from the University of Toronto (Victoria College) and an MA in Child Study and Education from OISE/University of Toronto.
 Julia completed her PhD in Developmental Psychology and Education at OISE/University of Toronto where her dissertation looked at ECEs’ knowledge and teaching efficacy for early literacy instruction.

-She is a certified primary/junior teacher in Ontario with teaching experience in a number of diverse settings, including clinical programs, the laboratory school at the University of Toronto and Toronto's public and private boards.
-Her research interests include teacher/ECE education, preparation and teaching efficacy, language and literacy development, multiple literacies and play and education.
-Her current research examines K-12 teachers’ efficacy for teaching online during the COVID-19 pandemic.
+She is a certified primary/junior teacher in Ontario with teaching experience in a number of diverse settings, including clinical programs, the laboratory school at the University of Toronto and Toronto public and private schools.
+Her research interests include pre-service and in-service teacher training, teaching efficacy, online teaching and learning, language and literacy development and multiliteracies.
+Her current research examines K-12 teachers’ and post-secondary educators’ efficacy for teaching online during and following the COVID-19 pandemic.

-Julia teaches in the Education & Society program and currently teaches VIC 151 - Theories and Practices of Teaching, VIC 261 - Child and Adolescent Development, VIC 356 - Multiple Literacies in Education and VIC360 H/Y - Education Internship.
+Julia teaches in the Education & Society program and currently teaches VIC 151 - Theories and Practices of Teaching, EDS 261 - Child and Adolescent Development, EDS 356 - Multiple Literacies in Education and EDS360 H/Y - Education Internship.

 Julia has served on several committees and boards, including the Executive Committee of the Council for Exceptional Children (OISE/UT Chapter) and as Community Liaison for the Dr. Eric Jackman Institute of Child Study Afterschool Daycare Board of Executives.
 She currently serves on the Board of Directors of the Canadian Mothercraft Society.
 Julia is a registered member of the Ontario College of Teachers and the College of Early Childhood Educators.